Cream Cheese Pancakes (High-Protein Breakfast!)

 Ingredient Swaps

-Topping Ideas
+Serving & Topping Ideas

-• Maple syrup
+• Maple syrup or honey

-• Dark chocolate chips
+• Mini chocolate chips or sprinkles

 • Greek yogurt

-• More cream cheese 😀
+• More cream cheese!

 cream cheese pancake in a skillet